aegisx-boilerplate/aegisx/docs/audit-log-replay-automation.md

 # Audit Log Replay Automation (RabbitMQ Recovery)

-This guide explains how to automate the replay of offline audit logs (`logs/audit-offline.jsonl`) to RabbitMQ when it becomes available again.
-Two deployment scenarios are covered:
+This guide explains how to automate the replay of offline audit logs to RabbitMQ when it becomes available again.
+The system now supports **per-pod/container log files** for better scaling with Docker Compose and Kubernetes.

+## Per-Pod/Container Log File Support

+When scaling with multiple containers or pods, each instance now creates its own audit log file:

+- **Single instance**: `audit-offline-default.jsonl`
-- **Docker Compose**
+- **Docker Compose scaling**: `audit-offline-app-1.jsonl`, `audit-offline-app-2.jsonl`
-- **Kubernetes**
+- **Kubernetes pods**: `audit-offline-aegisx-deployment-abc123.jsonl`, `audit-offline-aegisx-deployment-def456.jsonl`

+### Environment Variables Used

+The system automatically detects the container/pod identifier using:

+1. `HOSTNAME` (default in most containers)
+2. `POD_NAME` (Kubernetes)
+3. `CONTAINER_NAME` (Docker Compose)
+4. Falls back to `"default"` if none are set

+### Replay Script Enhancement

+The replay script now automatically:

+- Finds all `audit-offline-*.jsonl` files
+- Processes each file individually
+- Maintains backward compatibility with legacy `audit-offline.jsonl`
+- Provides detailed progress reporting per file

 ---